OUR FLIGHT INSTRUCTORS

-Passionate about teaching aviation, he decided to a Masters of Science degree in Project Management from Embry-Riddle Aeronautical University.
-Julian is currently First Officer for United Airlines and an FAA Gold Seal Certified Flight Instructor with more than 1,000 hours of instruction in general aviation flying, plus years of teaching in aviation simulators.
+Passionate about teaching aviation, he decided to pursue a Masters of Science degree in Project Management from Embry-Riddle Aeronautical University.
+Julian is currently First Officer for Major US Airline and an FAA Gold Seal Certified Flight Instructor with more than 1,000 hours of instruction in general aviation flying, plus years of teaching in aviation simulators.

 (ATP, CFII, MEI)

 Peter Lynde is an instructor with Simtech Aviation.
 He was an instructor at CP Aviation in California, where he taught primary, commercial, instrument procedures, and advanced instruction.
 Peter is a Captain in an Embraer145 in New York.

 What do CFI, CFII, MEI, ATP, Type Rating mean?

 A CFI (Certified Flight Instructor) can teach flying to new pilots working on the Private Pilot Certificate and Commercial in a single engine aircraft.
 (All of our instructors have CFI).

 A CFII (Certified Flight Instructor Instrument) can teach pilots working on their Instrument Rating in a single engine aircraft.

 A MEI (Multi-Engine Instructor) can teach multi-engine and if they have their CFII, they can teach Instrument Rating in a multi-engine aircraft.